rc0r/afl-utils/README.md

 features like invalid crash sample removing (see `afl_vcrash`) as well as generating and executing `gdb` scripts that make use of [Exploitable](https://github.com/jfoote/exploitable).
 The purpose of these scripts is to automate crash sample classification (see screenshot below) and reduction.
 Version 1.01a introduced crash sample de-duplication using backtrace hashes calculated by exploitable.
 To use this feature invoke `afl_collect` with `-e <gdb_script>` switch for automatic gdb+exploitable script generation and execution.
 For each backtrace hash only a single crash sample file will be kept.
+`afl_collect` is quite slow when operating on large sample sets and using gdb+exploitable script execution, so be patient!

 Usage: